cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/serious/_index.md

 ---
 title: 'Clash of Clans: Serious Clans'
-subtitle: 'We war hard annd play hard!
+subtitle: 'We war hard and play hard!
 See a [clan](/clans) you like?
 Head to our [Discord](https://discord.gg/clasfiles) server to get its join password from Recruiters.'
 description: We are committed to war.
 draft: false